Who is Tiny Urban Kitchen?

 In Rome, I will never forget the pasta carbonara at Roscioli or the paper-thin pizza crust at Pizzeria Dal Paino.
 I will always remember the smoky wok-hei from the drunken noodle at Raan Jay Fai, an an open-air stall in Bangkok.
 I still dream about the white truffles in Alba, and I fondly remember the chili crab and Hainanese chicken rice in Singapore.
 And don't forget the delicious freshly baked bagels from Montreal, a treat that is available 24 hours of the day.

-I love interacting with my readers through comments the blog.
-I like to think of the blog as a forum for communication about food.
+I love interacting with my readers through my various social media platforms.
 Although I offer lots of information on the blog, I have also learned a lot of things from my readers.
 The communication totally goes both ways, and I love it that way!
 I realize in the age of social media that people are moving those conversations to a wider variety of platforms.

-So please, feel free to leave comments or and say hello via any of my numerous social media channels.
+So please, feel free to say hello via any of my numerous social media channels.

 Thanks for visiting!